jtauber/applepy/README.md

 and HIRES graphics are all supported.

-ApplePy currently requires Pygame (although there is a minimal applepy_curses.py that uses curses to display text mode only).
+ApplePy currently requires Pygame (although there is a minimal applepy_curses.py that uses curses to display text mode only) and numpy (just for an array for speaker sounds)